-Aren’t these Valentine Hand Pies adorable?
-They are delicious and easy to make.
-They are the perfect way to say Happy Valentine’s Day to anyone you love!
+Aren’t these Valentine Heart Hand Pies adorable?
+They are even more delicious and easy to make.
+And they are the perfect way to say Happy Valentine’s Day to anyone you love!
 Let’s make Valentine Hand Pies!

-These hand pies are sour cherry and blueberry/strawberry!
+Today’s Valentine hand pies are sour cherry and blueberry/strawberry!
 So yummy!
 But you can add your favorite filling!
 And they are shaped like scrumptious hearts you can hold in your hand!
 How fun!
-Edible LOVE, what could be better…

 As many of you know, I am not a baker.
 But I have a thing for single-serve foods.
-And little hand pies were on my “must try” list.
+And little heart hand pies were on my “must try” list.
+I’m so drawn to any food that is personalized!

 You can see Martha’s original recipe HERE.
 I just tweaked it ever so slightly to make Valentine sour cherry and blueberry/strawberry pies.